Mass concentration in a nonlocal model of clonal selection: Introduction

 The model describes time dynamics of a healthy cell line, denoted by $c_j$, $j=1,2$ and of $n$ clones of leukemic cells $l^i_j$, for $j=1,2,$ and $i=1,...,n$, at time $t$.
-Each population consists of two different cell types, proliferating and non-proliferating, denoted by $j=1$ and $j=2$ respectively.
-This two-compartment model is a simplification of a more realistic model with multiple differentiation stages; see Ref. \cite{MCSHJW,StiehlHoMarciniak} for the model introduction and the application to healthy hematopoiesis, Ref. \cite{Getto,Nakata,Stiehl} for its analysis and Ref. \cite{Doumic} for a continuous-structure extension.
-This model can be seen as a structured population model with a discrete structure describing $2$ differentiation stages and $n+1$ cell types.
+Each population consists of two different cell types, proliferating and non-proliferating, denoted by $j=1$ and $j=2$, respectively.
+This two-compartment model is a simplification of the more realistic model with multiple differentiation stages; see Ref. \cite{MCSHJW,StiehlHoMarciniak} for an introduction to the model and its application to the healthy hematopoiesis; Ref. \cite{Getto,Nakata,Stiehl} for its analysis; and Ref. \cite{Doumic} for a continuous-structure extension.
+This model can be viewed as a structured population model with a discrete structure describing two differentiation stages and $n+1$ cell types.\\

-Parameters $p^c>0$ and $p^{l^i}>0$ denote the proliferation rate of healthy cells and cells in leukemic clone $i$, respectively. $a^c$ and $a^{l^i}$ are the corresponding maximal fractions of self-renewal, which reflect the proportion between symmetric and asymmetric cell divisions in the respective population.
-More precisely, the self-renewal fractions $0<a^c<1$ and $0<a^{l^i}<1$ describe the fractions of progeny cells which remain in the compartment of proliferating cells.
-Consequently, $(1- a^{c})$ and $(1- a^{l^i})$ fractions of the dividing cells differentiate and become non-proliferating.
-By $d_2^c>0$ and $d_2^{l^i}>0$ we denote the clearance rate of non-proliferating healthy cells and cells of leukemic clone $i$, respectively.
+Parameters $p^c>0$ and $p^{l^i}>0$ denote the proliferation rate of the healthy cells and the cells in the leukemic clone $i$, respectively, and $a^c$ and $a^{l^i}$ are the corresponding maximal fractions of self-renewal, which depend on the proportion of symmetric and asymmetric cell divisions in the respective population.
+More precisely, the self-renewal fractions $0<a^c<1$ and $0<a^{l^i}<1$ are the fractions of the progeny cells that remain in the compartment of proliferating cells.
+Consequently, $(1- a^{c})$ and $(1- a^{l^i})$ are fractions of the dividing cells that differentiate and become non-proliferating.
+By $d_2^c>0$ and $d_2^{l^i}>0$ we denote the clearance rate of the non-proliferating healthy cells and the cells in the $i$-th leukemic clone, respectively. \\